ordina-jworks/ordina-jworks.github.io/_posts/2019-03-19-Kickstarter-Trajectory-2019-Light.md

 The developers: Build the product and if need be try to convince the product owner some ideas are not realistic for their needs.

 The next framework we got introduced into was Extreme programming.
-The main focus on extreme prgramming is on reviewing each other.
+The main focus on extreme programming is on reviewing each other.
 That's why it uses pair programming allot, but many clients think pair programming is a bad investment but this is proven wrong.
 By working with pair programming:
-* Superoir quality, less lines of code (better design)
+* Superior quality, less lines of code (better design)
 * Only 15% extra time ( after initiation phase)
 * Also 15% fewer defects

-[Kevin Van Houtte]

 ## DevCase